OmerTurk1/3D-Sniper-Model/README.md

-In this Repository, you will find a "sniper.fbx" file, which is created using Blender and contains a 3d sniper model with materials assigned to each parts of it.
+In this Repository, there is a "sniper.fbx" file, which is created using Blender and contains a 3D sniper model with materials assigned to each parts of it.
+Parts of the model:
+- Scope
+- Lens Caps
+- Sniper Body
+  - Red Texture
+- Barrel and Silencer
+- Magazine